ComplexPlane/rolledout-devblog/10/blog11.md

 For one, SMB provides robust Continuous Collision Detection (CCD): no matter how fast your ball is going (ball speed is _not_ capped!), and no matter how nutty or fast-moving your stage is, SMB will prevent teleportation in most cases.

-In addition, SMB has pretty interesting _depenetration_ behavior.
+SMB also has pretty interesting _depenetration_ behavior.
 In most 3D game physics systems, depenetrating the player from the world looks something like this:

 1. Move the player a tiny bit, depending on their velocity
 2. Check if the player is intersecting the world